CezarAug/challenge-api-demo/readme.md

 - SpringDoc: There is an issue with the swagger generated vs the actual objects (_embedded, _links)
 - Spring Security: Create an authorization provider and use a proper JWT.
 - Tracing: Configure Micrometer Tracing (Previously Known as Spring Cloud Sleuth)
-- GitHub Actions: Add actions for coverage reports, so PR reviewers can see the status without checking build logs.
 - API Operations
   - Add more operations to search for an employee and not just the ID.
 - Liquibase: Could use generate changelog in order to get a database agnostic configuration (Now everything is in SQL)